How to do an A/B Testing: 10 steps for a split test

 The level of conversions depends on the page that receives our visitors, so it is important to apply A/B testing practices on the home page because in this way we can make decisions based on real data about the behavior of visitors and avoid make uninformed decisions.

-When we talk about A/B Testing, it is about presenting two versions of the same website to two groups of people, where the effectiveness of elements such as forms, Call To Actions and other elements that affect navigation will be evaluated.
+When we talk about A/B Testing, it is about presenting two versions of the same website to two groups of people, where the effectiveness of elements such as forms, Call To Action and other elements that affect navigation will be evaluated.

 The purpose of doing these tests is to find ways to improve conversion rates.
 The conversion rate largely depends on the homepage of a website, so it is essential to evaluate the user experience in order to improve and optimize it.